Sabrout/bot_detection/README.md

     └── requirements.txt         # Python environement packages

 Trained models are saved in "/model/" directory with a version number that is represented by a date YYMMDD hence **211212.pkl** and **211212.json**.

+- [model_version].pkl is the trained model serialized using the joblib package.

+- [model_version].json has the model specifications such as:
+  - "params": model assigned parameters (to retrain model if needed).
+  - "train_dataset_size": size of the train dataset used in training.
+  - "features": feature names for each data example X to be predicted.
+  - "precision": precision metric calculated on provided test dataset.
+  - "recall": recall metric calculated on provided test dataset.
+  - "fb-score": fb-score metric (explained in source code) calculated on provided test dataset.
+  - "confusion_matrix": confusion matrix calculated on provided test dataset.

 ## Feature Engineering